-Jan currently acts as a reviewer in Care and Treatment Reviews for people with learning disabilities in community and hospital settings.
 She has taken part in training for reviewers for the Learning Disability Mortality Review process.

 In the past, she has served as a trustee for two national charities, The Royal Mencap Society and NOFAS, a charity dedicated to supporting people affected by Foetal Alcohol Spectrum Disorders.

 Jan’s personal experience of the loss of her eldest daughter, Katy, who was disabled and who died prematurely at the age of 25 from sepsis, has made her very aware of the issues families face when a loved one dies in complex and traumatic circumstances.
 She has worked with a number of families of disabled relatives facing traumatic loss.